Museum of Flying

 The Museum of Flying is a private non-profit aerospace museum in Santa Monica, California.
 It was founded in 1974, closed in 2002, and reopened in 2012 in a new facility.
 The Museum exhibits the history of aviation, focusing on aviation history, with an emphasis on Donald Douglas and the Douglas Aircraft Company, in Southern California.

 History

-In 1974, Douglas Museum and Library was located on the South side of the Santa Monica Airport, the Museum migrated to the North side of the Airport and reopened as the Museum of Flying in April 1989.
+In 1974 the Douglas Museum and Library was located on the South side of the Santa Monica Airport.
+Later the Museum migrated to the North side of the Airport and reopened there as the Museum of Flying in April 1989.
 The Museum gradually grew to a collection of over 50 vintage aircraft, many of which were built in Southern California and are still in flight-ready condition.

 The museum's collection of artifacts, exhibits, and aviation art chronicle the development of aviation in Southern California.
 The anchor aircraft for the Museum was the Douglas World Cruiser, "New Orleans" which made the first circumnavigation of the globe along with its sister ship, "Chicago", in 1924.
 The "Chicago" now resides at the Smithsonian Institution's National Air and Space Museum.